blueridgeboost/blueridgeboost.github.io/src/content/upper_elementary.md

 Students learn sequential execution, objects and properties.<br>

 **Lessons 1 and 2.** Basic coding <br>
 Students learn that coding is giving precise instructions to a computer.
-Students learn the concept of object and learn that each object can perform several actions.
+Students learn the concept of objects and learn that objects can perform several actions.

 **Lessons 3 and 4.** Planning <br>
 Students learn to use advanced planning to create efficient programs.